-The soaker and biga pre-doughs need to be made the night before.
+The soaker and biga pre-doughs need to be made the night before, like in my whole wheat cinnamon raisin bread recipe.
 This allows for better digestion of the grains and also a softer taste.
 You can really taste the difference, too; yes, this bread is heavy, but it doesn’t have a rough or chewy texture like many whole grain breads do.

 If you haven’t already, you may want to read about why using freshly ground wheat is your best bet.
 I like to use organic hard white wheat.

 7 tbsp whole wheat flour (we use freshly ground hard organic white)